-Other income for the three months ended March 31, 2020 was \$0.1 million compared to \$0.2 million for the three months ended March 31, 2019.
+We had no other income for the three months ended March 31, 2021 compared to \$0.1 million of other income for the three months ended March 31, 2020.
 Other income relates to contributions from charitable organizations.
-We do not expect these contributions to significantly increase in future periods.
+We do not expect these contributions to be significant in future periods.